From Prompts to Protection: Large Language Model-Enabled In-Context Learning for Smart Public Safety UAV: LLM-assisted In-Context Learning for Optimized Public Safety UAV

 \subsection{Data Collection Schedule}

 As depicted in Fig. \ref{fig:uav_network}, the UAV hovers over the disaster area, enabling it to approach ground sensors closely and utilize short-range LoS communication links for efficient data collection.
 However, selecting a specific ground sensor for data collection may result in buffer overflows at other ground sensors if their data queues are near capacity while new data continues to accumulate.
 Moreover, ground sensors located farther from the UAV typically experience degraded channel conditions, increasing the likelihood of transmission errors.
-Therefore, an effective data collection schedule is essential to mitigate data queue overflows and reduce communication failures\cite{9498726}.
-LLM-enabled ICL is crucial for data collection scheduling in UASNETs, as it facilitates dynamic adaptation to changing environments.
+Therefore, an effective data collection schedule is essential to mitigate data queue overflows and reduce communication failures.
+LLM-assisted ICL is crucial for data collection scheduling in UASNETs, as it facilitates dynamic adaptation to changing environments.
 By leveraging ICL, the UAV can continuously adjust its data collection scheduling strategies in real- time, selecting the most appropriate sensors.
 This enables the system to make informed, context-aware decisions without retraining, thereby optimizing data collection efficiency and responsiveness in dynamic or mission-critical scenarios.
 This ensures efficient, reliable, and autonomous data collection operations, enhancing overall system performance.
 The relevant task description is depicted in \ref{fig:task}(e).
 This system uses an LLM to optimize data collection scheduling for minimal packet loss by processing real-time sensor inputs (queue lengths and channel conditions) while maintaining constraints that prioritize sensors with high queue lengths (to avoid buffer overflows) and those with good channel conditions (to ensure reliable transmission).
 The LLM generates an adaptive collection schedule, which is then deployed, recording the resulting system performance (packet loss) and the latest environmental state as feedback.
 This feedback loop, consisting of the LLM's decisions, the latest system state, and performance metric, enables continuous improvement by providing information for subsequent planning decisions, allowing the LLM to iteratively refine its policy to minimize packet loss.
+In this scheduling task, the cost is evaluated using two observable components: the average packet-loss rate across all active sensors and the backlog penalty reflecting the number of sensors with nearly full data queues.
+Both quantities are directly measurable through MAC-layer acknowledgments and queue-level reports and are summarized by the edge controller as contextual feedback to guide the next scheduling decision.